Varish2627/Intrusion-Detection/README.md

 # Attention-Based Deep Neural Network with Optimization and Explainable AI for Enhanced Intrusion Detection and Network Traffic Security in the Internet of Vehicles

+## About

-This repository contains the project files for an attention-based deep neural network with optimization and explainable AI techniques, designed for enhanced intrusion detection and network traffic security in the Internet of Vehicles.
+This project develops an attention-based deep neural network for intrusion detection in Internet of Vehicles (IoV) networks.
+It integrates optimization techniques and explainable AI methods to improve detection accuracy, interpret model decisions, and strengthen network traffic security.

 ## Setup